Expand your range and target a wider scope of your audience with social media accounts on multiple platforms. Spread the love!

 Even if you aren't a member of a social networking site, there's a good chance your competition already is.
 Instead of letting them reap all of the benefits and potential customers that you could be getting, you should also be a part of that networking community.
 It's pretty easy finding what social media accounts the competition is using, since most companies list their accounts on their websites.

 Social media has been a growing trend for businesses over the last few years, and for good reason.
-Before you begin dabbling with multiple social media sites, a strategy needs to be put in place that includes:
+Before you begin dabbling in multiple social media sites, you need a strategy with the essential elements:

-Images – Don't just post links and text.
+- Images.
+Don't just post links and text.
 People love pictures and infographics.
 Visuals are processed 60,000 times faster in the brain than text.
-Businesses that have used infographics have grown in traffic 12% more than those that don’t.